DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 $EY-self-funded$

-## Find your early years teacher training course
+## How to apply for early years teacher training

 You should contact accredited early years training providers directly to apply for a place.